quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 only eases the writing validator process, but also it make the validation message more readable.

+{: .notes }
-**Note.** I put this part before the test generation part, because a validator is _generally easy to write_, while the test generation is the hardest part.
+I put this part before the test generation part, because a validator is _generally easy to write_, while the test generation is the hardest part.

+{: .notes }
-**Note.** Codeforces also allows [hacking][Codeforces-hacking] during contests, and the hack tests will also be validated, using the author's validator.
+Codeforces also allows [hacking][Codeforces-hacking] during contests, and the hack tests will also be validated, using the author's validator.

 ### The `Select validator` page
 When you click the `Validator` option on the top bar, here is validator page